-- 1. To read the Notice convening the meeting. - 2.
+- 1. To read the Notice convening the meeting - 2.
 To receive and consider the Report of the Chairman of the Board of Directors - 3.
-To receive and consider the Report of the Directors and the Accounts for the year ended December 31, 2019 and the Auditors' Report. - 4.
-To authorize the Directors to fix the remuneration of the Auditors - 5.
+To receive and consider the Report of the Directors and the Accounts for the year ended December 31, 2020 and the Auditors' Report - 4.
+To authorize the Directors to appoint and fix the remuneration of the Auditors - 5.
 To fix the remuneration of the Directors - 6.
-To elect Directors in place of those retiring by rotation.
+To elect directors in place of those retiring by rotation - 7.
+AOB-New Corporate Governance Directive for RCBs